|

 around the court and killing your opponents in the most precision way.

 You have to be ruthless.
 Its an edge in psychology.
-Need me to
+Need me

 train you trick shot?
 I have lots of them.
+Come. :)

-Q. How can you tell if I have a good coach?
+Q. How can you tell if I have a

-A. A general quality of a good coach is being able
+A. A general quality of a good coach

 to communicate effectively, professionally and competently with a